How to begin thinking about growing a garden

 - How much space are you going to need?
-Sometimes, plants that you wouldn't expect get very large and can kill other plants because there isn't enough room.
+Sometimes, plants you wouldn't expect get very large and can kill other plants because there isn't enough room.

 - Most important: keep in mind what the plants need in light, water, and shade.
 I had to learn this the hard way.

 Over time, you will have mastered all of the steps above, and you can make easy and swift decisions on what kinds of garden plants you want to have.
-But understand that it takes a lot of practice, patience, and persistence to get it just right and have a garden that you can indeed be proud of.
+But understand that it takes a lot of practice, patience, and persistence to get it right and have a garden that you can be proud of.
 And always remember: gardening is good for your soul and your belly!